Yan-Oliveira/doc-fao/content/dynamic-field-calculation/admin/processes-automation/dynamic-fields.rst

 After installation of the package a new dynamic field type *Calculation* will be available for tickets and articles.

 This dynamic field can be created the same way as default dynamic fields are created.
 For this navigate to the *Dynamic Fields* module of the *Processes & Automation* group in the administrator interface.
-In this screen you can select the *Attachment* field from the drop-down lists on the left side.
+In this screen you can select the *Calculation* field from the drop-down lists on the left side.

 .. seealso::

-   The usage of dynamic fields and the general dynamic field settings are described in the `administrator manual <http://doc.otrs.com/doc/manual/admin/7.0/en/content/processes-automation/dynamic-fields.html>`__.
+   The usage of dynamic fields and the general dynamic field settings are described in the `administrator manual <https://doc.otrs.com/doc/manual/admin/7.0/en/content/processes-automation/dynamic-fields.html>`__.

 Dynamic Field Settings